riinuots/advent2020/README.md

 Previous year: https://github.com/riinuots/advent2019

+# Day 21

+Spent some time trying to come up with a clever data-sciency pipeline with group_by, add_count, slice_max etc etc, but with no luck.
+Looped through allergens and that worked.
+Used `library(unglue)` for the first time.

 # Day 20

 I thought I was really clever in Part I - realising that I only need to identify the corners and that the input was friendly.
 So there were exactly 4 tiles with just 2 matching edges, which meant they had to be the corners.
 So I never did assemble a picture.